 Formal complaints process

-Centre for Surgery has established processes for dealing with complaints in accordance with timelines set out primarily in the National Minimum Standards (NMS) in England and Wales and these are supported by the Private and Voluntary Healthcare (England) Regulations 2011 (PVH Regulations).
+Centre for Surgery has established processes for dealing with complaints in accordance with timelines set out primarily in the National Minimum Standards (NMS) in England and Wales, and these are supported by the Private and Voluntary Healthcare (England) Regulations 2011 (PVH Regulations).

-We ask that in the event of any complaint that you speak with or write to the Clinic Manager who will act on your complaint accordingly.
+Our aim is to give our patients the highest possible standard of service, and we try to deal with all complaints as quickly as possible.
+We ask that in the event of any complaint, you speak with or write to the customer service manager, who will act on your complaint accordingly.
 Our complaints policy is designed to make sure that we settle any complaints as quickly as possible.

 Complaints Process